An Emotional Trigger is Generally Misdiagnosed as Panic Attacks Rather than PTSD

-Do you experience what you think (or have been told) is a panic attacks?
-Are you a survivor of abuse, bullying, catastrophic, combat, domestic violence, harassment, rape, trauma, or indoctrination situations in your life?
-If you have, you are probably feeling some degree of Post-traumatic Stress from your experience.
+Do you experience what you think (or because of what you have been told) is a panic attack?
+Are you a survivor of abuse, bullying, catastrophic, combat, domestic violence, harassment, rape, or traumatic situations in your life?
+If you have, you are probably feeling some degree of Post-traumatic Stress symptoms from your experience.
 Then knowingly or unknowingly, you’re carrying buried memory or known as dissociative memory.

-Many times a panic attack is not a panic attack because it is really the result of being triggered from a past abusive or traumatic experience.
-After studying the two the physiological reactions, they both produce very similar symptoms, emotionally, mentally and physically.
+Many times a panic attack is not a panic attack because it is the result of being triggered by a past abusive or traumatic experience.
+After studying the two physiological reactions, they both produce very similar symptoms, emotionally, mentally and physically.
 It appears that the only difference between a panic attack reaction and being triggered by a flashback is perception.
 How a person is evaluated or medicated (or not) depends on how the person reports his or her symptoms.
-Unfortunately panic attack has become a catch-all diagnoses and very over used out of convenience.
+Unfortunately, panic attacks have become a catch-all diagnosis and very overused.

-At some point in time even years later after experiencing an abusive or traumatic situation, portions (flashbacks) or complete episodes of your dissociated memories will get triggered whether you like them to or not.
-They will surface out of dissociated storage, through the subconscious mind and begin to replay in your consciousness mind without your awareness.
+At some point in time, even years later, after experiencing an abusive or traumatic situation, portions (flashbacks) or complete episodes (full memory) will get triggered whether you like them to or not.
+They will surface out of dissociated storage, through the subconscious mind and begin to replay in your conscious mind without your awareness.
 All you will feel is the emotional, mental, and physical reactions.
-Such common experiences are report to helping professionals and diagnosed as a panic attack.
+Such shared experiences are reported to helping professionals by survivors, and the experiences are misdiagnosed as a panic attack.

 After close investigation of both panic attacks symptoms and symptoms of being triggered, there are not many differences.
 Notice when you are experiencing a sudden onset of emotional, mental and physical reactions and that they seem to come out of nowhere or for no reason.

-How do you know which is which?
+How do you know which is an emotional triggering reaction and which is a panic attack?
 Unfortunately, many times you only know after the fact.
-You know when take your prescribed medication for panic attacks and nothing happens.
-No relief is experienced.
+You will know when taking your prescribed medication for panic attacks, they don't work, and nothing happens.
+No relief at all is experienced.

-How many times have you been able to recall an event by simply smelling something familiar or a feeling?
-Studies have found that an emotion or a smell has been said to be "the biggest triggers of memory."
+How many times have you been able to recall an event by simply smelling something familiar or just from having a feeling (good or bad)?
+Clinical studies have found that emotion or smell is said to be "the biggest triggers of memory, normal or PTSD."